Alkass/ccrypto/README.md

 How-to Use:
 ===========
 `keygen`:

-            - To generate a new private key, simple type in `keygen` into Terminal.
-            - To save generated private key, use the output redirection feature supported in Linux/Mac OS X (i.e. '>') followed by desired private key file name (You're not obligated to have a file extension).
+  To generate a new private key, simple type in `keygen` into Terminal.
+To save generated private key, use the output redirection feature supported in Linux/Mac OS X (i.e. '>') followed by desired private key file name (You're not obligated to have a file extension).
-                Example:
     `keygen > myPrivateKey.key` #this will save your private key into a new file named MyPrivateKey.key in present directory.
-  `encrypt`:
-            - To
-            -

 Author:
 =======